Housing Benefit and Council Tax Reduction fraud

 - is working

-- has not told the Council about other people living in the house
+- has not told us about other people living in the house

 - receives other income